 This bill designates November 14 of each year as "Ruby Bridges Walk to School Day" in the state of Kansas, commemorating the anniversary of Ruby Bridges' first day attending William Frantz Elementary School.
 The bill highlights the significance of this date in relation to the landmark Supreme Court case, Brown v.
 Board of Education, which declared public school segregation unconstitutional.
 It acknowledges Ruby Bridges as a symbol of the civil rights movement and encourages students, teachers, and school staff to participate in activities that honor her legacy and promote dialogue against racism and bullying.

 Additionally, the bill stipulates that if November 14 falls on a Saturday or Sunday, the observance will be moved to the following Wednesday.
-This act will take effect upon its publication in the statute book, further solidifying Kansas's commitment to recognizing the importance of civil rights history and the ongoing fight against discrimination.
+This initiative aims to foster awareness and activism among the youth in Kansas, connecting them to the historical context of desegregation and the ongoing fight against discrimination.
+The act will take effect upon its publication in the statute book.